gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 </div>
 <br>

-The following are the Actors found in the Karmada project:
+The following are the different actors found in Karmada project:

-1. Karmada Admin
-2. Karmada CLI
-3. Karmada API Server
-4. Karmada Controller Manager
-5. Karmada Agent
-6. Karmada Scheduler
-7. Member Cluster
+* Host Cluster

-#### Karmada Control Plane
-The Karmada Control Plane consists of:
+  1. karmada-admin/karmada-operator
+  2. karmada control plane
+     * karmada-apiserver
+     * karmada-aggregated-apiserver
+     * kube-controller-manager
+     * karmada-controller-manager
-* Karmada API Server
+     * karmada-scheduler
-* Karmada Controller Manager
+     * karmada-webhook
-* Karmada Scheduler
+     * etcd
-* ETCD
+* Member Cluster
+  1. karmada-agent
+  2. kube-apiserver

 #### Karmada API Server
-The aggregate API server is an extended API server implemented using Kubernetes API Aggregation Layer technology.
-It offers Cluster API and related sub-resources, such as cluster/status and cluster/proxy, it implements advanced capabilities like Aggregated Kubernetes API which can be used to access member clusters through karmada-apiserver.
+The API server is a component of the Karmada control plane that exposes the Karmada API in addition to the Kubernetes API.
+The API server is the front end of the Karmada control plane.

+Karmada API server directly uses the implementation of kube-apiserver from Kubernetes, which is the reason why Karmada is naturally compatible with Kubernetes API.
+That makes integration with the Kubernetes ecosystem very simple for Karmada, such as allowing users to use kubectl to operate Karmada, integrating with ArgoCD, integrating with Flux and so on.

 #### Karmada Controller Manager
 The karmada-controller-manager runs various controller processes.